JimmyTan2000/thd-plv2-robot-programming/Reports/ch3-approach.md

 ![Frequency for topic /scan](/Screenshots/scan_frequency.png)

 ### _What is the minimum value of the laser distance sensor (LDS) that we should stop?_
 Ideally, we should stop very near to the wall without crashing into it.
 Theoretically speaking, the closer the distance is to 0, the better.
-But sadly, there are simply too much noises in the Laser Scan (simulated LIDar) sensor, so we cannot set the distance too close to the wall as well.
+But sadly, there are simply too much noises in the Laser Scan (simulated LiDAR) sensor, so we cannot set the distance too close to the wall as well.
 The sweet spot I found via trial and error is about 0.18.

 ### _How can we set the speed of the bot?_
 The percentage of angular and linear velocity, defined by "self.ang_vel_percent" and "self.lin_vel_percent" respectively, are set to 0 by default.
 We can use the setter function "vel()" to change both of the values.
-The vel() function takes two extra parameters, namely "lin_vel_percent" that is used to change the linear velocity, and "ang_vel_percent" that is used to change the angular velocity of the bot.
-The angular velocity, however, will be set to 0 by default if the value is not given into the function.
+The vel() function takes two extra parameters, namely "lin_vel_percent" that is used to change the linear velocity, and "ang_vel_percent" that is used to change the angular velocity of the robot.
+The angular velocity, however, will be set to 0 by default if the value is not given to the function.
-Therefore, we can make the bot to move forward with for example 15% of its max linear velocity by writing the following code:
+Therefore, we can make the robot move forward with for example 15% of its max linear velocity by writing the following code:

     self.vel(15)